Can I Get Insurance for Someone Who Borrows My Car

 Generally, most insurance companies don’t allow you to insure your son’s car if he doesn't live with you.
 Auto insurance policies usually cover people in the same household.
 Still, if your son is temporarily living elsewhere, such as attending college, he might still qualify under your policy.

-Am I covered if I’m Using a Borrowed Car for Business?
+Am I Covered If I’m Using a Borrowed Car for Business?

 If you use a borrowed car for business, the owner's personal auto insurance might not cover you.
 In fact, personal policies usually don't cover business use.
 To make sure you're covered, get commercial auto insurance or check if the business providing the car has coverage.